 Instructions

-- For the pickled onions, peel one large onion and cut it into long slices or dice if you prefer.
+- Peel one large onion and cut it into long slices or dice if you prefer.
 Fill a mason jar with the onions and leave an inch and a half at the top.

-Squeeze 2 limes and add the juice to the jar with 1 tablespoon of salt.
-You can start with 2 teaspoons of salt and adjust after cooling.
+- Squeeze 3 limes and add the juice to the jar with 2 teaspoons of salt.

-Add boiling water, making sure to leave a gap at the top.
+- Add boiling water, making sure to leave a gap at the top.
 Pop on the lid and let it sit on the counter until it’s completely cooled, about 5 hours.
+Taste and adjust salt if necessary.

-- For the caramelized onions, peel 4 large onions and cut them into long slices, not too thin and not too thick.
+- Peel 4 large onions and cut them into long slices, not too thin and not too thick.
 If you prefer rounds, that works as well.

-Put one tablespoon of oil in a large non-stick pot on medium heat.
-Add the onions, 1 tablespoon of butter, and ½ tablespoon of salt or less if using salted butter.
+- Put one tablespoon of oil in a large non-stick pot on medium heat.
+Add the onions, 1 tablespoon of butter, and 1 teaspoon of salt if using salted butter.

-After the onions start to sizzle, turn the heat to low.
+- After the onions start to sizzle, slightly reduce the heat.
 Put on a lid, crack the lid so the steam can escape, and let the onions cook until they turn brown and translucent.
 This should take about 40 minutes.

-After 40 minutes, remove the lid so the onions get jammy.
-Cook for another 25 minutes.
+- Then remove the lid so the onions get jammy.
+Cook for another 25-30 minutes.

-The onions are perfectly caramelized when they are sweet, buttery, and savory.
-Taste and adjust for salt.
+- The onions are perfectly caramelized when they are sweet, buttery, and savory.
+Taste and adjust salt if needed.

 - Enjoy adding these 3 different kinds of onions to all of your dishes!